risawitama/verbose-potato/README.md

-## Yesterday I confused the words "jacuzzi" and "yakuza".
-Now I'm in hot water with the Japanese mafia.
+## Why was the big cat disqualified from the race?
+Because it was a cheetah.